cfpdx-401d5/hello-http/README.md

 `localhost:3000/greeting/claire/salutation=hola`<br>
 `hola claire`

-You can also type the following to get an interesting fact about HTTP:
+You can also type the following to get a list of interesting facts about HTTP:

 ## Fact about HTTP
-### localhost:3000/fact
+### localhost:3000/facts
-`a more secure version of http is called http, it encrypts all of the information it sends and receives`
+`a more secure version of http is called https', 'http is the protocol to exchange or transfer hypertext', 'http functions as a request-response protocol in the client-server computing model`

+You can also post a new fact at the same URL and get a returned list of the facts plus your new one added!